sunsetstack/ascendance-social/README.md

 - Docker Compose for local full-stack startup.
 - Separate production-oriented Compose file.
+- Production ingress uses Caddy for TLS termination, trusted proxy handling, and routing to the app plus monitoring subdomains.
 - Prometheus and Grafana included in-repo.
-- Nginx proxying API, uploads, telemetry, and WebSocket traffic directly to the backend.
+- Nginx serving the built frontend and proxying API, uploads, telemetry, and WebSocket traffic directly to the backend.

 ## Trade-Offs, On Purpose